 Where does the data come from?

-Every figure on FranCloud traces back to a document a franchisor was legally required to file — not a scraped website, not a purchased list.
+Every figure on FranCloud traces back to a document a franchisor was legally required to file, not a scraped website, not a purchased list.
 That matters for benchmarking specifically: marketing pages get updated to sound good, but the FDD is the one document where the numbers have to hold up.
-The corpus currently spans thousands of active US franchise brands and hundreds of thousands of pages of filings, refreshed each time a brand re-files.
+The database currently spans thousands of active US franchise brands and hundreds of thousands of pages of filings, refreshed each time a brand re-files.
 The data page documents the methodology.

 Who is FranCloud built for?